wbkd/hapi-rest-starter-simple/README.md

 # Hapi REST API starter

-Check out the [blog post](http://blog.webkid.io/how-to-create-a-rest-api-with-hapi/) if you are interested in get to know more about creating REST APIs with Hapi.
+Check out the corresponding [blog post](http://blog.webkid.io/how-to-create-a-rest-api-with-hapi/) if you are interested in get to know more about creating REST APIs with Hapi.

 ## Installation